zgruba/wdi-weak-driver/README.md

 # Weak Driver Problem

-Made for Mathematics introduction to computer science classes at MIMUW in the winter semester of 2019/2020.
+Made for Mathematics introduction to computer science classes at MIMUW in the summer semester of 2019/2020.

 ## Usage:
 Compile the file, e.g. with gcc: